ntej/RSVP/README.md

 <h1>RSVP Management APIs</h1>

 <h3>About</h3>
-<p>RSVP managment APIs built using node express.
-App is deployed in AWS and have basic HTML UI for demonstration purpose.
-For database  Mongodb Atlas service is used and final application is containarized and deployed on AWS.
+<p>RSVP management APIs built using node express.
+Includes basic HTML UI and Swagger Docs for demonstration purposes.
+For the database  MongoDB Atlas service is used and the final application is containerized and deployed on AWS.
 </p>

 <a href="http://rsvp-loadbalancer-889922805.us-east-1.elb.amazonaws.com/api-docs/" target="_blank">Swagger Specs</a>